Hi, Steven J. Vaughan-Nichols here, I’m your host, Webmaster, chief bottle-washer, and editor in chief of Practical Technology. Welcome aboard.

 On Practical Technology, I consolidate my coverage of technology and the business of technology from the many publications I contribute to.
 My particular focus is on operating systems, networking, Linux and open source, and entertainment technology and the businesses behind these technologies.
 On this site, you’ll also find links to my current stories in other publications and copies of some of my more important older stories.

 Who am I?
-I’ve been a business and technology journalist for over 25-years.
+I’ve been a business and technology journalist for over 30-years and I’ve written over 10,000 stories.
 Besides running my own freelance writing company, Vaughan-Nichols & Associates, and Practical Technology, I am a contributing editor at CBS/ZDNet, a columnist at ComputerWorld, and a writer for numerous other publications.

 I own no stock in any technology company, nor do I work for any such business.
 I also do not accept gifts from any company or group that I cover.